-- Ensure each existing partnership attains and then maintains a DART rate 20% or more below the national average for their NAICS and all their participating subcontractors attain and then maintains a DART rate 10% or more below the national average for their NAICS.
+- Ensure each existing partnership maintains a DART rate 20% or more below the national average for their NAICS and all their participating subcontractors maintain a DART rate 10% or more below the national average for their NAICS.
 This will be determined by assessing Form 300/300A data of the participants. - Number of partnerships and alliances relating to strategic management plan emphasis areas.